 Buy sustainable clothes

-If you must buy clothes, then resist the temptation to buy cheaper products and instead plump for sustainably sourced offerings instead.
+If you must buy new clothes, maybe resist the temptation to buy cheaper products and instead plump for sustainably sourced offerings instead.

 This may on occasion increase the cost slightly compared to less sustainable purchases, but those clothes should last longer and may have stronger resale value.
 Patagonia buys back old clothing, whilst denim brand Nudie knock 20% off new jeans when you part exchange your old (Nudie) pair or repair them for you for free.

-BICBIM is a directory of sustainable companies, and you can find out more about your favourite brand simply by googling their name and the word sustainability.
+You can find out more about your favourite brand, simply by Googling their name and the word 'sustainability'.
 If brands make it cheaper for you to be sustainable, then embrace it.